01 / Aggregate

 Systemiq

-Systemiq gives your agent stack a shared understanding of your business that is continuously updated and ready to act on.
+Systemiq gives your agent stack a continuously updated understanding of your business that agents can act on.